Niel Tupas Sr.: Education

-Political life
+Political career

 After unsuccessful attempts for Congress, he won the post of municipal mayor of Barotac Viejo, Iloilo in 1972, where he served for seven years.
 In 1978, he was elected as assemblyman in the Batasang Pambansa.
 In 1987, he was elected as congressman, serving a total of 11 years as legislator under the new democratic government.

 In 2001, Niel Tupas was elected governor of Iloilo.
 He led Iloilo Province to several national awards, especially in the anti-illegal gambling against jueteng campaign, stopping illegal fishing, and the clean and green program.
 He was re-elected in 2004 and once more during the May 12, 2007 elections, where he is now on his third term.
 He also sits as member of the Council of Advisers of the League of Provinces of the Philippines.

 Gov. Tupas and Mrs. Tupas have seven children, many of whom hold political office: they are the parents of Congressman Niel Tupas Jr., the mayor of Barotac Viejo, Iloilo, Niel Tupas III and Lex Tupas.
 Mrs Tupas herself served three times as municipal mayor of Municipality of Barotac Viejo.

 Gov. Tupas was charged for graft and corruption before the Ombudsman for granting a quarry permit to an unqualified contractor who was said to have partnered with a mining company owned by the in-laws of his son Raul.
-The Ombudsman ordered Tupas dismissed in 2007, but his reelection in the same year made the penalty unenforceable.
+The Ombudsman ordered Tupas dismissed in 2007 The police conducted a raid to enforce the dismissal on the Iloilo provincial capitol on January 17, 2007 but was halted by a temporary restraining order.
+His reelection in the same year made the penalty unenforceable.

 In September 2015, two months before his death, Tupas Sr., together with three local government officials, was charged of graft by the Sandiganbayan on the case of anomalous payments to Green Core Geothermal, Inc. This involved 4 million Philippine pesos' worth of unconsumed electricity by the Iloilo provincial government from 2009-2010, under his term as the province governor.
 Tupas later posted bail for the case, and the anti-graft court withdrew the arrest warrant.